Lucca, Italy: The Charming City in Tuscany!

 The enchanting city of Lucca is a real travel highlight in Italy.
 Situated halfway between the popular cities of Pisa and Florence, this little town is considered to be one of the most beautiful in Tuscany.
 A walk through the historic old town reveals many beautiful attractions, picturesque alleys and charming squares.
 The landmarks here are Torre Guinigi, the famous tower with the trees on top and the imposing 4 km long city wall, one of the best preserved in Europe.
 But also the surroundings of Lucca are really lovely and invite going on exciting excursions.

-The city of Lucca with a population of around 90,000 is located in the west of Tuscany and is the capital of the province of Lucca.
+The city of Lucca in Italy with a population of around 90,000 is located in the west of Tuscany and is the capital of the province of Lucca.
 This city is known for its textile industry, for its excellent olive oil and for its historic old town, which is still surrounded by a well-preserved city wall.
-Lucca is also known as the “city of 99 churches”.
+Lucca is also known as the “City of 99 Churches”.
 And really, almost at every corner at least one small church is hidden.
-But the most important attraction is the tree-covered tower Torre Guinigi, which towers majestically over the roofs of the historic city.
+But the most important attraction is the tree-covered tower Torre Guinigi, which towers majestically over the roofs of the historic city and provides a breathtaking view from the top.

 The history of Lucca dates back to the Etruscan period, in the 8th century B.C.
-Later, the Romans came and founded a Roman colony in 177 B.C.
+Later, the Romans came and founded a Roman colony in 177 B.C..
 From the 3rd century onwards, the first city wall was built, although remains from this period can still be seen today.
-Later in the 16th century, this Roman wall became a huge fortification.
+Later in the 16th century, this Roman wall became a giant fortification.
+Today, the wall of Lucca is the most famous attraction in town and can be visited today through a beautiful walking and cycling path.
+Along the way, visitors marvel at the dreamlike flair that makes Lucca a true pearl in Tuscany.

 Best Things to Do in Lucca